Prof. Ho-Kyung Kim

 Chair SC, Seoul National University

 The Scientific Committee (SC) has pursued a balance of keynote speakers and experts from engineering and academic societies to discuss and share practical ways forward in the area of risk intelligence of infrastructures.
 A Two-day program will be driven in single-track sessions for the sake of concentration.
 Around 60 papers collected with a balance between ”Risk analysis & multi-hazard assessment” and ”Data intelligence & field informatics”.
 The SC hopes to derive a Seoul 2020 Agenda for “Risk intelligence of infrastructures” through the final wrap-up session.
 This requires the active participation of all presenters, including keynote speakers, and attendees at this conference.
-As part of the technical program, the SC is also preparing a virtual technical tour of a concrete cable-stayed bridge in construction.
+As part of the technical program, the SC is also preparing an online technical tour of a concrete cable-stayed bridge in construction.
 The SC hopes you will experience a new online/offline hybrid conference platform for the discussion on the rising issue of risk intelligence of infrastructures.

 About the Scientific Committee